Virtual Labs & LMS Integration: The Good, the Bad, and the Why

 LMS platforms can integrate well with other business applications for organizations to tailor the experience to their own needs and desires.

-CloudShare, as a virtual labs provider, is compatible with Salesforce, which allows you to expand your CRM functionality when it comes to proofs of concept and other sales related tasks.
+CloudShare, as a virtual labs provider, is compatible with Salesforce and Hubspot, which allows you to expand your CRM functionality when it comes to proofs of concept and other sales-related tasks.

 There is little reason for any modern business to delay the deployment of virtual training labs with LMS integration.
 However, being aware of the drawbacks is always a good idea before proceeding.

-Privately hosted LMS platforms sometimes charge a nominal subscription fee for the service.
+Privately hosted virtual lab platforms sometimes charge a nominal subscription fee for the service.
 In exchange, you get the intricacies of installation handled for you rather than relying on an IT department for deployment.

 On the instructor side, figuring out how to set up and customize a lesson online may take some time, though the effort is certainly worth it.
 LMS solutions tend to offer a high degree of lesson customizability.

-LMS integration is a relatively new technology.
+LMS integration with virtual labs is a relatively new technology.
 It offers an immense amount of data that, while sophisticated, is invaluable for tracking the progress of your learners’ training.
 Creating the right environment to analyze this data properly can be tricky.